ncatlab/nlab-content/pages/0/5/6/8/18650/content.md

 [[!redirects Ivan di Liberti]]

 Most of what I do is motivated by logic, foundations of mathematics and foundations of geometry.
-Concretely, my work is in categorical logic, syntax-semantics dualities, general category theory and [[formal category theory]].
+Concretely, my work is in categorical logic, syntax-semantics dualities, topos theory, general category theory and [[formal category theory]].

 You can visit my [webpage](https://diliberti.github.io).